Nef vector bundles on a projective space with first Chern class three: Global generation of in case

 \begin{thm} Let $\mathcal{E}$ be a nef vector bundle of rank $r$ on a projective space $\mathbb{P}^n$ with first Chern class $c_1=3$ and second Chern class $c_2\leq 7$.
 Then $\mathcal{E}$ is globally generated. \end{thm} \begin{proof} Consider first the case $n=2$.
 Note that $\mathcal{E}$ is $0$-regular in the sense of Castelnuovo-Mumford if $h^1(\mathcal{E}(-1))=0$ since we have the vanishing (\ref{H^2vanishing}).
 Since $0$-regularity implies global generation, we may concentrate our attention to the case $h^1(\mathcal{E}(-1))\neq 0$.
-We shall work in the setting in \S\ref{Set-up for the two-dimensional case} to apply the Bondal spectral sequence (\ref{BSSonP2}).
-Then it follows from the formula (\ref{h1E-2onP2}), the exact sequence (\ref{exactseq}), and Lemma~\ref{key} (1) that $c_2\geq 6$.
+We shall work in the setting in \S\ref{Set-up for the two-dimensional case} to apply the Bondal spectral sequence (\ref{BondalSpectralSequence}).
+Then it follows from Lemma~\ref{key} (1) and formula (\ref{h1E-2onP2}) that $c_2\geq 6$.
 Moreover the assumption $c_2\leq 7$ implies that